csharpie/backend/CODE_OF_CONDUCT.md

 ## Code of Conduct

-The Food Oasis LA Backend Team follows the [Hack for LA Code of Conduct.](https://github.com/hackforla/codeofconduct/blob/master/README.md)
+The NearGreen Project follows the [Code for Philly Code of Conduct.](https://codeforphilly.org/pages/code_of_conduct)